Chapter 148 — Minnesota Athletic Trainers Act

 Application; Examination; License; Fee

-To get a chiropractic license in Minnesota, you must complete pre-chiropractic college coursework, graduate from an …
+To get a chiropractic license in Minnesota, you must have earned at least one-half of the academic credits required for …

 148.07